 1st Unsatisfactory: If a student receives an unsatisfactory rating in any category, the student will get a letter from the Dean of the College of Education (with copies to all program academic advisor and chairs) advising the student to develop a plan with their advisor to address the area of concern.
 If this rating occurs during student teaching, the remediation plan will be made with the university supervisor instead of the academic advisory.

-2nd Unsatisfactory: If a student receives a 2nd and subsequent unsatisfactory rating in any category, the student will meet with the Associate Dean of Field Experiences and Partnerships and a remediation contract will be developed in conjunction the student’s academic advisor or supervisor (if student teaching).
+2nd Unsatisfactory: If a student receives a 2nd and subsequent unsatisfactory rating in any category, the student will meet with the Director of Field Experiences and Partnerships and a remediation contract will be developed in conjunction the student’s academic advisor or supervisor (if student teaching).
 Copies of the contract will be distributed to the program academic advisors and chairs, as well as the Dean of the College of Education.

 3rd Unsatisfactory: If a student receives a 3rd and subsequent unsatisfactory rating in any category, the student will meet with the Dean of the College of Education to discuss the implications for their future success as an educator and may be removed from the program.

-*If a faculty member wishes to complete a Dispositions Assessment to document a specific incident or concern, they should contact the Associate Dean Field Experiences and Partnerships and a report should be filed through Tk20.
+*If a faculty member wishes to complete a Dispositions Assessment to document a specific incident or concern, they should contact the Director of Field Experiences and Partnerships and a report should be filed through Tk20.
 This Dispositions Assessment does not have to coincide with a checkpoint.